Azure/machine-learning-at-scale/README.md

-# Machine Learning at Scale on Machine Learning
+# Machine Learning at Scale on Azure Machine Learning

 This repo is a collection of codes/notebooks for machine learning at scale on Azure Machine Learning.